jjleung/DOM-Lottoball/README.md

 You are tasked to create the winning numbers for the DevLeague Lotto!
-This web application will generate a random number every 3 seconds and will be displayed in the browswer.
+This web application will generate a random number (from 1 - 99) every 3 seconds and will be displayed in the browser.
 Don't forget to style up the webpage!